 Spirulina might increase activation of the immune system, notes the University of Maryland.
 This could cause worsening of the symptoms of autoimmune diseases such as multiple sclerosis, lupus, and rheumatoid arthritis.
 By boosting the immune system, spirulina might also decrease the effectiveness of immune suppression medicines according to the MedlinePlus reference.

 The University of Maryland reference above advises that spirulina could be a danger to people with phenylketonuria (PKU).
 This is because the supplement has a high content of the phenylalanine.
 People with PKU cannot metabolize the amino acid and could get sicker if they use spirulina.

 According to the Memorial Sloan Kettering Cancer Center, there are rare case reports of other adverse effects from taking spirulina.
 These include:

 - Severe muscle weakness and pain in a young man from breakdown of muscle tissue (rhabdomyolysis)

 - Seizures in a newborn from high blood calcium caused by the mother's long-term use of spirulina

 - Kidney failure, nerve damage, adult seizures, inflammation of the pancreas, and damage to heart muscles

 Blue Green Algae for Health

 Spirulina can be a great dietary supplement.
-Use common sense, discontinue use if any side effects occur, and choose high quality supplements to be safe.
+Yet despite all the healthy goodies packed into each tablet or teaspoon of powder, the algae should be taken with caution because of the potential dangers of contaminants.
+Use common sense, discontinue the product if any side effects occur, and choose high quality supplements to be safe.